 One of the highlights of Scienceworks is the Lightning Room, where you can see and hear the power of lightning up close.
 There’s also a planetarium where you can experience a simulated night sky, as well as a range of temporary exhibitions that cover cutting-edge scientific topics.

-Over the summer school holidays you can see:
+Over the Easter school holidays you can see:

 Click here for Melbourne Scienceworks.